vardius/go-api-boilerplate/README.md

 ```
 Kubectl will handle authentication with apiserver and make Dashboard available at http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/.
 The UI can only be accessed from the machine where the command is executed.
 See kubectl proxy --help for more options.
+### Helm charts
+Helm chart are used to automate the application deployment in a Kubernetes cluster.
+Once the application is deployed and working, it also explores how to modify the source code for publishing a new application release and how to perform rolling updates in Kubernetes using the Helm CLI.

+To deploy application on Kubernetes using Helm you will typically follow these steps:

+Step 1: Add application to cmd directory
+Step 2: Build the Docker image
+Step 3: Publish the Docker image
+Step 4: Create the Helm Chart
+Step 5: Deploy the application in Kubernetes
+Step 6: Update the source code and the Helm chart
 ### Vendor
 Build the module.
 This will automatically add missing or unconverted dependencies as needed to satisfy imports for this particular build invocation
 ```bash